ROULIND/DSML-Apple-Project-difficulty-analysis/README.md

 We then experimented with generating sentences and their corresponding difficulty levels using ChatGPT, both directly within the prompt and through a Python script.
 This effort successfully increased our training dataset from 4,800 to over **12,000 entries**, adding more than 7,200 new data points. (**full_augmented_training_data.csv**)

 Despite this significant increase in training data, our model's precision on the Kaggle submissions unexpectedly decreased.
 This **decline in performance** could be attributed to overfitting, particularly as the newly generated data might have varied substantially from the original dataset and the texts used in Kaggle's evaluation.
-This outcome highlighted the delicate balance required in data augmentation - ensuring new data is beneficial and closely aligned with the task's requirements.
+This outcome highlighted the delicate balance required in data augmentation - ensuring new data is beneficial and closely aligned with the task's requirements. (**DSML-Model-CamenBERT-DataAugmentation.ipynb**)

 ## 5. Conclusion